5 April 1548

 Did the King die?

-He smiled, thinking of the war games they play on the river.
+He smiled, thinking of the war games they played on the river.

-Thoughts of their half-built fort occupied his mind, and he had not noticed that he had arrived at his friend’s farm until a rock whizzed by his head and plopped into a mud puddle.
+Thoughts of their half-built fort occupied his mind, and he did not notice he had arrived at his friend’s farm until a rock whizzed by his head and plopped into a mud puddle.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “The Heretic”